brianzelip/mattanderin.us/notes.md

 - https://www.theknot.com/gs/wedding-websites

+## Problems

+- need to figure out the new magic number for adding sticky header nav, the new article h1s have readded some jank into the mix

 ## Our story

 This will be on the landing page, underneath the hero.
 M and E will provide their text for this part.